-This cranberry sauce is not only delicious, but it’s also got healing properties as well.
+This cranberry sauce is not only delicious, it’s got medicinal properties as well.

 The mulled cider contains these healing spices:

-- Cinnamon sticks: inner bark of a tree used for warming the kidneys, contains natural antiseptic and anesthetic compound (eugenol) that can kill bacteria and viruses, prevent infection, and ease pain
+- Cinnamon sticks: inner bark of a tree traditionally used to warm the kidneys, contains natural antiseptic and anesthetic compound (eugenol) that can kill bacteria and viruses, prevent infection, and ease pain.

 - Cloves: dried flower buds from an evergreen tree used as a pain-relieving anesthetic.